 Quitting fast fashion starts with changing your mindset and creating a list of the standards you prioritize.
 These may include buying from brands that support a charity, use organic materials or adhere to fair-labor practices.
 It’s imperative to keep them in mind whenever you’re shopping.

 Visiting thrift stores is a smart way to prevent many clothes from ending up at the landfill.
 Try selling or donating the clothes you don’t wear anymore before shopping.
 Buy versatile pieces at a thrift store in Manchester so that you can style them in different ways.

 Taking this step is the key to minimizing your clothing footprint and building a sustainable closet.

 Learn basic tailoring skills

 There is no need to enroll in a sewing school before you can have some basic skills.
-Most people buy need clothes because they can’t fix broken zippers or replace a missing button.
+Most people buy need clothes because they can’t fix broken zippers or INSERT a missing button.
 You should be able to taper a skirt or shorten a sleeve if you want to save money on clothing.

 Another planet-friendly approach is to repurpose old clothing in a creative way or consult a tailor.

 Identify slow fashion brands

 Clothing ingredients such as cleaning and rinsing agents can pose serious health risks.
 Although they have been banned in several developed countries, some nations are still relying on them.